itucsdb1603/itucsdb15/docs/developer/member2.rst

 **Admin**

 There is only one admin in ShakeSpace, that is the moderator with the nickname of 'admin'.
-Admin can basically access to the 'moderators_page' namely the admin panel in which the admin can add, remove or update moderators.
+Admin can basically access to the 'moderators_page'
+,namely the admin panel, in which the admin can add, remove or update moderators.
 It is a bit mentioned in 'User Manual' of my part with visual materials.
 Here, the three methods add, delete, and update will be discussed.

    .. code-block:: python